How To Get Better At Golf Without Lessons

 Practicing ball flights helps you get better at golf without lessons

 The best golfers on the planet have a go-to ball flight.
-Some will experiment with different shots, but many, such as Dustin Johnson (fade), Zach Johnson (draw), Colin Morikawa (fade), Sungjae Im (fade), or Lucas Glover (draw) hit the same shape the vast majority of the time.
+Some will experiment with different shots shapes, but many, such as Dustin Johnson (fade), Zach Johnson (draw), Colin Morikawa (fade), Sungjae Im (fade), or Lucas Glover (draw) hit the same shape the vast majority of the time.
 The times that they go against their natural flight are usually very extraordinary circumstances where an obstacle doesn’t allow them to.
 It is even rarer for these players to change shapes with their driver.
 If they do go against their preferred shape it will be with wedges or irons.

 Check out the image above for a great practice station to practice ball flights.
 Your target zone in this drill is inside the cone created by the alignment stick and the rope.
 The goal is to start the golf ball inside the alignment stick, and curve it towards the rope without leaving the cone.
 In the image, the ball flight being practiced is a draw.